 Close to the Trevi Fountain, Al Moro serves some of the top things to eat in Rome.
 If you landed in the Italian capital with the intention of trying the proper local food in Rome without getting too far from the main monuments, this is one of the top eateries to try.

-The pasta is fresh because this is how tradition recommends, the cakes are artisan made, cheese and cold cuts locally-sourced, the ingredients seasonal.
-Some of the Roman dishes to order here are tagliatelle on white or black truffle, spaghetti with clams, gnocchi Roman style, roasted lamb with potatoes, veal scaloppine with artichokes.
+The pasta is fresh because this is how tradition recommends, the cakes are artisan-made, cheese and cold cuts locally sourced, and the ingredients seasonal.
+Some of the Roman dishes to order here are tagliatelle on white or black truffle, spaghetti with clams, gnocchi Roman style, roasted lamb with potatoes, and veal scaloppine with artichokes.

-One of the top places where to eat in Rome city centre, its menu includes also a wide range of fish and seafood options.
+One of the top places where to eat in Rome’s city center, its menu includes also a wide range of fish and seafood options.

-Located in the former working-class Testaccio neighbourhood, Flavio Al Velavevodetto is another of the best restaurants in Rome for the traditional recipes of the cucina povera.
+Located in the former working-class Testaccio neighborhood, Flavio Al Velavevodetto is another of the best restaurants in Rome for the traditional recipes of the cucina povera.

-Around Testaccio there are also plenty of things to do, such as visiting the Non-Catholic Cemetery, Rome’s Pyramid of Cestius and the street art from here to the nearby Ostiense neighbourhood.
+Around Testaccio, there are also plenty of things to do, such as visiting the Protestant Cemetery, Rome’s Pyramid of Cestius and the street art from here to the nearby Ostiense neighborhood.